iobroker-community-adapters/ioBroker.snmp/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
+* IMPORTANT: This release will change the object structures!!
 * (McM1957) reduce latency for update of info.connection
 * (McM1957) avoid excessive error logs if target is unreachable, optimize logging
 * (McM1957) add additional online at ip base to indicate target is reachable